UW-MLGEO/Gale_Fitzpatrick_Rotondo_Webb-ESS-569-Final-Project/README.md

 ### Difficulties/DISCLAIMER

 We ran into several difficulties surrounding data file size being too large.
 To manage this, we moved our data to GitHub's Large File Storage (LFS) system.
-This still was not enough and eventually we transitioned our data into a **google drive**: https://drive.google.com/drive/folders/1xMseLz6dco2NJCxW-Hg7OOLT4UGA3CkT?usp=sharing.
+This still was not enough and eventually we transitioned our data into a **[Google Drive]**(https://drive.google.com/drive/folders/1xMseLz6dco2NJCxW-Hg7OOLT4UGA3CkT?usp=sharing).